jakoch/csgo-config/README.md

 ## How to update?

-Simply run `update.bat` to update the `teambase.cfg` file.
+Simply run `update.bat` to update the `team.cfg` file.

-It will use cURL to download the latest version of `teambase.cfg` from this Github repository.
+It will use cURL to download the latest version of `team.cfg` from this Github repository.

 ## Personal Setup - `personal.cfg`